Voxel-Fox-Ltd/Novus/docs/intro.rst

 Introduction
 ==============

-This is the documentation for novus, a library for Python to aid in creating applications that utilise the Discord API.
+This is the documentation for Novus, a library for Python to aid in creating applications that utilise the Discord API.

 Prerequisites
 ---------------

-novus works with Python 3.8 or higher.
+Novus works with Python 3.8 or higher.
 Support for earlier versions of Python is not provided.
 Python 2.7 or lower is not supported.
 Python 3.7 or lower is not supported.